-In July 2008, we acquired 116 outlet store leases, as well as inventory, fixtures, a warehouse location and trademarks and trade names, from Wilsons The Leather Experts.
-As of January 31, 2011, we operated 132 retail stores.
-Managing the Wilsons outlet stores requires the expenditure of our time and resources.
+As of January 31, 2012, we operated 139 outlet stores.
+Managing the outlet stores requires the expenditure of our time and resources.
 Operation of a retail chain could divert our management's time and resources from our core wholesale apparel business.
 Operation of a retail chain could be viewed as competitive by our licensors and existing retail customers and adversely affect our relationships with them.
-Accordingly, the ownership of the Wilsons retail outlet business could negatively impact our results of operations.
-In addition, the development and opening of Vince Camuto retail outlet stores will take up the time of Wilsons' management that could divert their attention from the operation of our Wilsons retail outlet stores.
+Accordingly, the operation of the Wilsons outlet business could negatively impact our results of operations.
+In addition, the development and opening of Vince Camuto outlet stores and Calvin Klein Performance stores will take up the time of the management of our retail group that could divert their attention from the operation of the Wilsons outlet stores.

-We will need to continue to improve the results of operations of the acquired Wilsons retail outlet stores in order for these stores to operate profitably for us on an ongoing basis.
-We had no experience operating a retail chain prior to this acquisition.
+We will need to continue to improve the results of operations of our Wilsons outlet stores in order for these stores to operate profitably for us on an ongoing basis.
+We had no experience operating a retail chain prior to our acquisition of Wilsons.

-Prior to our acquisition of the Wilsons retail outlet stores, these stores as a whole were experiencing declines in comparable store sales, sales per square foot and gross margins.
+Prior to our acquisition of the Wilsons outlet stores in 2008, these stores as a whole were experiencing declines in comparable store sales, sales per square foot and gross margins.
 The operation of these stores negatively impacted our results of operations in fiscal 2009 and 2010.
-In fiscal 2011, we achieved an operating profit for our Wilsons retail outlet stores for the first time.
+In fiscal 2011 and fiscal 2012, we achieved an operating profit for our Wilsons outlet stores.
 We will need to further improve store operations and upgrade merchandise offered at these stores in order for these stores to continue to operate profitably for us.
-We had no experience operating a retail chain prior to this acquisition and cannot be sure we will be able to improve the operations of these stores on a long-term basis.
-If we cannot maintain or improve the results of operations of these stores on an ongoing basis, this acquisition could have a material adverse effect on our result of operations.
+We cannot be sure we will be able to improve the operations of these stores on a long-term basis.
+If we cannot maintain or improve the results of operations of these stores on an ongoing basis, our retail division could have a material adverse effect on our result of operations.